- Sample Santiago's trendy eateries and bars in the Bellavista district

 - Enjoy a picnic in the Andes, accompanied by Chilean wine

-- Hike to the top of Osorno Volcano stopping at different vantage points for photos
+- Hike to the top of the Osorno volcano, stopping at different vantage points for photos

-- Boat to Isla Magdalena, home to Chile's largest colony of penguins
+- Take a boat to Isla Magdalena, home to Chile's largest colony of penguins

 |Day 2||Maipo Valley Full-Day Tour||Santiago|

 |Day 3||Fly to Puerto Montt, Transfer to Puerto Varas||Puerto Varas|

 |Day 4||Tour of Osorno Volcano, Petrohué Waterfalls & Lago Todos los Santos||Puerto Varas|